 An Admissions Officer may advise whether or not aid is available in a particular grade, though we cannot make any firm aid offers without a complete financial aid application in SSS.
-Apply online at http://sssbynais.org/parents/apply/ to complete the Parents' Financial Statement (PFS) at any time from October 24, 2016 to January 31, 2017.
+Apply online at http://sssbynais.org/parents/apply/ to complete the Parents' Financial Statement (PFS) - available October 2, 2018.

-You will need your 2015 tax return and 2016 W-2.
+You will need your 2017 tax return and 2018 W-2.
 If you have not yet filed your taxes for the year in question, use previous year tax returns or estimates.
 If you have received income for something, yet you do not have documentation for that income, it is acceptable to enter your best estimate of the amount.
-Click here for a detailed worksheet to guide you through the application process.
+Click here for a guide through the application process.

 Please keep a copy of your completed PFS for your records.

-Shorecrest will accept financial aid applications through SSS beginning October 24, 2016 until January 31, 2017.
-If your information is not submitted by January 31, 2017, you may not be considered for aid for the 2017-18 school year.
+Shorecrest will accept financial aid applications through SSS beginning October 2, 2018, through December 31, 2018.
+If your information is not submitted by December 31, 2018, you may not be considered for aid for the 2019-20 school year.

 After your Parents' Financial Statement (PFS) has been received and processed, you can view your Family Report in the Parents' Financial Statement Online.
 The Family Report shows you how SSS estimates the amount your family can contribute to educational expenses (your "Estimated Family Contribution").
 Reviewing the Family report can help you understand the information that Shorecrest has to work with as our committee makes financial aid decisions.